AbdimajidovDev/AbdimajidovDev/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm currently a student at **TATU (Al-Khwarizmi TUIT)**, majoring in Telecommunications Engineering.
+- 🎓 I am currently a student of **TATU (Al-Khwarizmiy TATU)**, majoring in Telecommunication Engineering.
-- 💼 Junior Backend Developer at **Automatic Technology Solutions LLC** education center.
+- 💼 I am a Junior Backend Developer at **Automatic Technology Solutions LLC** IT Company.
-- 🔧 Actively working on real-world projects and teaching backend development.
+- 🔧 Actively working on real projects and learning backend development.
-- 🧠 Passionate about learning system design, clean architecture, and scalable backend solutions.
+- 🧠 Passionate about system clean architecture, and scalable backend solutions.

+---

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/69011963/137184767-79a13ec7-1bb3-4341-a6da-3a149c9c159a.gif" />